DogeLovesHipster/website-DogeLovesHipster/README.md

 - **Animation and Motion**: Leveraging `framer-motion` for smooth and dynamic user interfaces.
 - **Responsive Design**: Built with `tailwindcss` for a mobile-first, responsive layout.
 - **Email Integration**: Integrated with `@emailjs/browser` for direct email communication through the website.
-- **Google Cloud**: To demostrate my knowledge of cloud computing, this website is entirely controlled by google cloud entirely set up by me.
+- **Google Cloud**: To demonstrate my knowledge of cloud computing, this website is entirely controlled by google cloud entirely set up by me.

 ### More to come in this Readme!